quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 4 years ago

 IF I COULD GIVE NEGATIVE STARS I WOULD From the start everything seemed OK.
 I scheduled a viewing and saw the property.
-The agent didn’t seem to knowledgeable but regardless it was what we were looking for so we applied.
+The agent didn't seem to knowledgeable but regardless it was what we were looking for so we applied.
 Within a couple days we got approved!
 After the weekend passed by I contacted them to schedule my appointment to pay deposit and go through the formality aspect.
 Well a week went by I heard nothing.
 I had the agents personal phone number and had called and texted not only her but the office.
 I left multiple voicemails and texts.
 Nothing.
 Finally 2 weeks from the date we got approved I called and got ahold of her.
 Only to be told that the owners have decided to remove their house.
-Now I understand this isn’t the property managements fault but where is the decency in the fact that I have let two weeks go thinking we have a house and now me and my family will most likely be stuck without something if we don’t get lucky.
+Now I understand this isn't the property managements fault but where is the decency in the fact that I have let two weeks go thinking we have a house and now me and my family will most likely be stuck without something if we don't get lucky.
 NEVER rent from these people if you want things done professionally

 Like3